Should I Become a Boxer?

 Step 3: Participate in Amateur Boxing Tournaments

 Boxers as young as eight years old can participate in amateur tournaments.
 These tournaments are held around the country, and boxers are matched up with other fighters in their same age range and weight class.
 Golden Gloves of America is a prominent boxing association that showcases amateur youth and adult boxers.
-Performing well at the annual Golden Gloves tournament can lead to berths in international tournaments, possibly including the Olympics.
+Performing well at the annual Golden Gloves tournament can lead to opportunities in international tournaments, possibly including the Olympics.

 Continue training.
-To be successful at every fighting level, you must be in exemplary physical condition and maintain a rigorous training regimen that prepares them to face their competitors.
+To be successful at every fighting level, boxers must be in exemplary physical condition and maintain a rigorous training regimen that prepares them to face their competitors.
 Brute strength, stamina, agility, the ability to change pace regularly, and quick reflexes are all important attributes for becoming a successful boxer.

 Step 4: Assemble a Team of Professionals